mcollina/tentacoli/README.md

   * `req` is the standard JS object coming from [`request`](#request), and all the streams contained in its
-    `streams$` property will have been multiplexed and forwarded from the other peer.
+    `streams` property will have been multiplexed and forwarded from the other peer.
-  * `reply` is the function to send a reply to the other peer, and it follows the standard node callback pattern: `reply(err, res).` The `res.streams$` property should contain all the streams that need to be forwarded to the other peer.
+  * `reply` is the function to send a reply to the other peer, and it follows the standard node callback pattern: `reply(err, res).` The `res.streams` property should contain all the streams that need to be forwarded to the other peer.

 <a name="todo"></a>